 The “Safe City Pledge” is a campaign designed and initiated by Blank Noise to combat sexual harassment of women in Indian cities.
 The operation calls for people to identify their role in making public spaces safe and to pledge personal support towards actionable change.
 In the words of its founder, Jasmeen Patheja, “Change will be seen when rape and molestation stops.
 But it will begin when we change the way we live, play, love, and talk – when girls play cricket and football in public maidaans; when women take late night strolls; when we begin to challenge sexual intimidation and abuse instead of justifying it” .
 The safe city slogan emphasizes the value of collective promise for any desired transformation of society and space.
 In this regard, the campaign’s slogan is consistent with the group’s core message that people should view themselves as political agents of change – capable of devising local strategies for addressing persistent harassment.

 I have followed the campaign since its inception in 2012, and I am consistently struck by the messages and promises of citizens, young and old.
 In a short span of time, the project has garnered widespread support from individuals of diverse backgrounds and professional affiliations, both local and international.
-Women and men from all walks of life have voiced their commitment to reconfigure the social arena by standing up to prejudice and misogyny.
-However, I have seen only a handful of LGBTQI-identified individuals express solidarity in the movement so far.
-Even fewer members have examined their personal role in this endeavor.
-Is street harassment only a women’s issue?
+Women and men from different walks of life have voiced their commitment to reconfigure the social arena by standing up to prejudice and misogyny.
+However, the questions I ask are: Is street harassment only a women’s issue?
 Is public molestation only about sexism?

 In her recent article in the Huffington Post, queer activist Jae Cameron argues otherwise.
 “Street harassment,” she says, “is about intimidation and control.
 It can be sexist, racist, homophobic, abilist, and/or classist: it is an expression of the interlocking and overlapping oppressions we face, and it functions as a means to silence our voices and maintain the status quo” (emphases mine) .
 Sexism and homophobia, for example, may be seen as particular forms of oppression, but both respond to shared forces.
 Straight women, lesbian and bisexual women, gay and transgender individuals may navigate public spaces in unique ways, but they face hostility and threats alike on a daily basis.
 The vocabulary of violence may be tailored to each personality, but their pervasive use reasserts prejudice experienced across wider identities.